 Our mission is to support any person, family, friend or agency in Minnesota affected by hoarding.

-The Task Force meeting monthly, usually on the first Thur. of the month:
+The Task Force meets on the first Thursday of the month:

 + To conduct business of the group,

 + To network with each other and visitors,

 + To share educational information in short presentations

 The next meeting is Thur.
 April 5, 6:30 - 8:30 pm, in the Wells Fargo building at:

 Park in the free ramp behind the Wells Fargo building.
 Enter lobby and take elevator to 2nd floor conference room.